9001/copyparty/README.md

 ## webdav server

-enable with `--dav`,  supports winxp, win7/8/10
+with read-write support,  supports winxp, win7/8/10, macos, nautilus/gvfs

 general usage:
 * login with any username + your password, or put your password in the username field and leave password empty